wechaty/docusaurus/docusaurus/docs/tutorials/installation.md

 > You have to replace the `wechaty-puppet-NAME` with the puppet you want to use.
 There are various puppets available, you can choose from [here](./puppet-providers/overview.mdx).

-## Good to go!
+## Good to go

 Now, you have the minimal setup required to build a bot.
-You can now head over to the [tutorials](./../getting-started/hard-way.mdx).
+You can head over to the [tutorials](./../getting-started/hard-way.mdx).